osu-eesc/cms-docs/user-guide/docs/content-types/event.md

     - Important Note: It is important that any information in a flyer is also included in another field on the event (e.g., in the full description field).
 This is due to the OSU Calendar import process as well as Accessibility standards.
 See [Accessibility](../content-requirements.md#accessibility).

+  - **Related content**: link to other content on the site related to the event.
+May include background educational content, other events in a series, or a program resource containing the registration form.
   - **Contact name, email, and phone (required)**: person to contact with questions about the event.
 This information is required by OSU’s calendar system, which pulls Extension events
   - **Tags**
     - **Topics**: specifies which topic pages the event should show on.
 Event lists on focus areas set up by counties can also be narrowed to show only events tagged with certain topics.